CEFR French Levels Explained

 B1 level is the first stage of the CEFR 'independent [language] user' category.

-This level will allow the student to work on challenging grammar points such as connectives, and new tenses like conditionnel and subjonctif will be introduced.
+This level will allow the student to work on challenging grammar points such as connectives, and new tenses like imparfait and conditionnel will be introduced.

 This will help the student to participate in and understand the main points of a longer conversation as long as the exchange is slow and clear enough and about topics familiar to the student.
 They will also be able to read longer texts in the language.